US Increasing ESTA Fee to Nearly Double Starting in September

 What the fee hike means for travelers

 This change will affect millions of travelers who use ESTA each year.
-The new $40 fee may not seem like much individually, but for families or frequent travelers, the cost adds up, especially considering ESTA is per person.
+The new $40 fee might not seem like much individually, but for families or frequent travelers, the cost adds up, especially considering ESTA is per person.

 Budget-conscious travelers and travel agencies will likely feel the pinch, especially those managing group tours or frequent corporate travel.
 The new ESTA fee structure reflects broader changes in how the U.S. funds tourism-related initiatives.
-Though $40 may not be a dealbreaker, it’s a reminder that even visa-free travel comes with rising costs.

 Related Content: